MUSHIN: MIND LIKE WATER/THE MIND WITHOUT MIND

 In Japan, there is an expression that goes: “mizu no kokoro” or “mind like water”.
-Mushin is like that, it is like the moon reflected on still water without any ripples and on it’s surface a perfect replica of the moon is reflected, like in a mirror.
-However, when there are other factors like wind that creates ripples, the image of the moon becomes distorted too.
-In other words, Mushin is the state when what you observe and what you are become one.
+Mushin is like that, it is like the moon reflected on still water without any ripples and on its surface, a perfect replica of the moon is reflected, like in a mirror.
+However, when there are other factors like the wind that create ripples, the image of the moon becomes distorted too.
+In other words, Mushin is the state when what you observe and what you have become one.
 The watcher and the watched become the same.
 When you have thoughts in your mind and your heart, everything is distorted.
 So you can understand everything and sense everything the way it really is, you have to be completely empty.

 Mushin cannot be grasped with the intellect; it must be experienced.
 In Aikido, the state of Mushin is crucial during a martial situation.
 The practitioner must “become one” with the attacker for the technique to be effective, efficient, and harmonious.

 When an opponent attacks, the Aikidoka should have a mental state that reacts to the situation instantaneously and not through a pre-determined course of action.
 One should not say, “I’ll do this waza”.
 Instead, the Aikidoka must respond spontaneously where techniques occur without thought, masterfully manipulating the energy of the attacker, and eventually neutralizing the threat.
 This state can only occur through constant training.
 Through the training of the body and the mind, you will eventually no longer be concerned with thoughts like “I should do a tenkan here” or “this hand should be on the elbow”, etc.